okhaliukova/okhaliukova.github.io/_pages/research.md

 **LNG Intensity paper**: [Supply Chain 2025](https://doi.org/10.26434/chemrxiv-2025-8751d)
 **LNG Multiscale Measurements paper**: [Greenhouse Gas Emissions 2024](https://doi.org/10.1021/acs.estlett.4c00713)

-• Project: Continuous methane emissions monitoring at an oil and gas production facility.
+## Continuous methane emissions monitoring at an oil and gas production facility.
-Evaluated the ability of multiple ground-based continuous monitoring systems to capture emissions dynamics using time-series analysis and wind-informed modeling.
+The analysis was focused on the ground-based continuous monitoring sensors by three continuous monitoring sensor companies.
+The monitoring of the methane concentrations along with the weather conditions that include wind speed and direction, temperature and relative humidity started Spring
+2022.
+The co-located sensors of all three vendors generally capture coinciding methane emissions spikes with the caveat that one of the vendors consistently records a much higher background concentration.

 ## Colorado Ongoing Basin Emissions (COBE) Study
-• In collaboration with the Colorado State University (CSU) Energy Institute, utilized high-resolution aircraft measurements to estimate methane emissions at oil and gas production sites across Colorado (over 11,000 operational facilities) and constructed a joint emissions distribution using aerial data from three independent monitoring providers.
+In collaboration with the Colorado State University (CSU) Energy Institute, utilized high-resolution aircraft measurements to estimate methane emissions at oil and gas production sites across Colorado (over 11,000 operational facilities) and constructed a joint emissions distribution using aerial data from three independent monitoring providers.